ktorio/ktor-cli/README.md

 # Ktor CLI
-The tool allows generating [Ktor](https://ktor.io/) applications through the command line interface.
+The `ktor` tool allows generating [Ktor](https://ktor.io/) applications through the command line interface.

 ## Prerequisites
 To build the tool, the `go` compiler needs to be installed first.
 You can find the [installation guide](https://go.dev/doc/install) on the official website.